microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - `cellItemTemplate`
 Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating cells by iterating over data.
 The default template uses `fast-data-grid-cell`, this is where authors can change that.

+- `headerCellItemTemplate`
+Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use when generating header cells by iterating over data.
+The default template uses `fast-data-grid-cell`, this is where authors can change that.

 *Slots:*
 - `default`